tiprankstipranks

 Industry and consumer trends may cause significant fluctuations in our results of operations and have a material adverse effect on our financial condition.

 The specialty chemical industry is subject to constant and rapid technological change, product obsolescence, price erosion, evolving standards, finite product lifecycles, raw material price fluctuations, and changes in product supply and demand.
-For example, the mobile device market, particularly smartphones and tablets, is characterized by rapidly changing market conditions, frequent product introductions and intense competition based on features and price; all of which could impact our sale volumes and margins.
+For example, the electronics end markets, such as mobile devices, particularly smartphones and tablets, is characterized by rapidly changing market conditions, frequent product introductions and intense competition based on features and price; all of which could impact our sale volumes and margins.
 In the automotive industry, demand for our products and services may be affected by technological advances, changing automotive OEM specifications and other factors beyond our control that impact production levels of our customers, such as interest rates, fuel prices, shifts in vehicle mix, consumer confidence, regulatory and legislative oversight requirements and trade agreements.
-In addition, technological changes in our customers' products or processes may make certain of our specialty chemicals unnecessary or obsolete.
+In addition, technological changes in our customers' products, processes or preferences, such as sustainable products, may make certain of our specialty chemicals unnecessary or obsolete.
 Customers also have found, and may continue to find, alternative materials or processes, which no longer require our products.
 All these factors, consumer trends and industry characteristics may impact the demand for our products which may cause significant fluctuations in our results of operations and adversely affect our financial condition and cash flow.

 Macro & Political